Energinet-DataHub/geh-core/documents/development.md

 1. Use local NuGet package.

    Add NuGet packages as usual, but be sure to select the `LocalNuGet` as `Package source` to see the local packages.
+If the package is a prerelease we must also ensure to check `Include prerelease`, otherwise it will not show up on the list.

 For another walkthrough, see [How to test NuGet packages locally](http://www.stempowski.net/net-core/how-to-test-nuget-packages-locally/).